traquito/traquito.github.io/docs/pro/telemetry/basic/README.md

 This applies to upper and lower bounds.

-#### Voltage
+### Voltage

-Traquito further modifies the behavior of the Voltage Field.
+Traquito further modifies the behavior of the Voltage Field beyond not implementing Rollover.

-Due to rollover, the Voltage range is a continuous sequence of 1.95v ranges:
+!!! note "Due to rollover, the Voltage range is specified as a continuous sequence of 1.95v ranges"
     - 2.0 volts to 3.95 volts, and
     - 4.0 volts to 5.95 volts, and
     - 6.0 volts to 7.95 volts, ...

 Traquito instead selects the voltage range of 3.0v to 4.95v and clamps to that range.